Streaming your jam on Twitch

 Camera

-The Logitech C920 / C930 are widely-used webcams by broadcasters.
-For streamers using a camera with an HDMI connection, we recommend the Magewell USB 3.0 dongle, AverMedia, or Elgato capture devices.
+The Logitech C920s is a widely-used webcam by broadcasters.
+For streamers using a more dedicated camera with an HDMI connection, we recommend the Magewell USB 3.0 dongle, AverMedia, or Elgato capture devices.

 Broadcasting software